 Red clay soil covers the ground and every blow of the wind shoots clouds of red dust into the air during the dry season.

-The plants, which cover the Klein Karoo, are low bush and grass.
-Plants, such as aloes, euphorbias, stapelias, and desert ephemerals, grow half a metre or more apart.
+The plants, that cover the Klein Karoo, are low bush and grass.
+Plants, such as aloes, euphorbias, stapelias, and desert ephemerals, grow half a meter or more apart.
 The vegetation is sufficient to support vast herds.

 In spring, when a few drops of rain eventually fall in the semi-desert, all the flowers and bushes blossom.
-For a brief period, the Klein Karoo is covered with a carpet of amazing, mesmerising, beautiful thousands upon thousands of blooms.
+For a brief period, the Klein Karoo is covered with a carpet of amazing, mesmerizing, beautiful thousands upon thousands of blooms.

-Start Your Perfect Road Trip Through The Klein Karoo From The Mother City Cape Town
+Start Your Perfect Road Trip Through the Klein Karoo from Cape Town

 The best – and tested by yours truly – itinerary for a perfect adventure in the Klein Karoo starts in Cape Town and finishes at the Garden Route.
 Most people visit South Africa to explore exactly these two regions anyway.
 If your time allows it, find your own unique adventure and drive through the Klein Karoo as well.

 The journey from Cape Town to Oudtshoorn, the largest town in the semi-desert, will take you parallel to the southern coastline, but you will be separated from the sea by the Outeniqua Mountain range.

 Shortly after you leave Cape Town, you’ll pass by Paarl.
 From the highway, look out the window to see the only language monument in the world.
 The longest of its spires rises up 57 m (187 ft) high.

 Eleven official languages are spoken in South Africa.
 The Language Monument in Paarl commemorates the Afrikaans language, which was written down in the city.
 It is a mixture of Dutch, English, German, French, and African languages with its own grammar rules.